-It is unknown if species other than swine are susceptible to SADS-CoV.
 There is currently no evidence of infection in humans.
-Farm workers who had close contact with sick pigs were tested for antibodies to the virus, but no positives were found out of 35 workers tested (Zhou et al., 2018b).
+Farm workers who had close contact with sick pigs were tested for antibodies to the virus, but no positives were found out of 35 workers tested (Zhou et al., 2018c).
 However, this is very preliminary information on a novel virus.
 In addition, coronaviruses have long genomes that display high plasticity, resulting in a propensity for host jumps (Forni et al., 2017).

-Recent laboratory studies indicate that SADS-CoV can replicate effectively in monkey, pig, cat and primate (including human) cell lines, however, the virus does not use the human coronavirus receptors for docking and entry (Edwards et al, 2020).
-Porcine Epidemic Diarrhea Virus, which has been circulating in pig populations for many years, also demonstrates the ability to replicate in human cells in-vitro, with no evidence of transmission of this virus into human populations.
-(Liu et al, 2015)
+Laboratory studies have indicates that SADS-CoV can replicate effectively in monkey, pig, cat and primate (including human) cell lines, however, the virus does not use the human coronavirus receptors for docking and entry (Edwards et al., 2020).
+Porcine Epidemic Diarrhea Virus, which has been circulating in pig populations for many years, also demonstrates the ability to replicate in human cells in-vitro, with no evidence of transmission of this virus into human populations (Liu et al., 2015).